microsoft/vscode-wiki/How-to-Contribute.md

 Even if you have push rights on the Microsoft/vscode repository, you should create a personal fork and create feature branches there when you need them.
 This keeps the main repository clean and your personal workflow cruft out of sight.

 ## Pull Requests
 Before we can accept a pull request from you, you'll need to sign a [[Contributor License Agreement (CLA)|Contributor-License-Agreement]].
 It is an automated process and you only need to do it once.
-The project [README.md](https://github.com/Microsoft/vscode/blob/master/README.md) details how to clone, build, run, debug and test Code.
 To enable us to quickly review and accept your pull requests, always create one pull request per issue.
 Never merge multiple requests in one.
 Be sure to follow our [[Coding Guidelines|Coding-Guidelines]] and keep code changes as small as possible.
 Avoid pure formatting changes to code that has not been modified otherwise.
 And, if possible, cover your changes with tests.

 ## Where to Contribute